 Great for families looking for hands-on experiences.

-They're only open to the public on certain days and times so check their website before visiting.
+They're only open to the public on very specific days and times so check their website before visiting.

 There are some trails and a playground next door at Baylands Park